 - A proposed collective claim against various entities in the Mastercard payment organisation (Mastercard) has been filed with the Competition Appeal Tribunal.
-This claim was filed by Commercial and Interregional Card Claims I Limited (CICC I Limited), a company registered in England and Wales, which was created specifically to bring the claim. - Mr Stephen Allen, a company director with experience in the travel and hospitality industry, is the sole director and sole member of CICC I Limited.
-This entity proposes to act as the class representative, on behalf of a "class" of persons who it is alleged have each suffered losses owing to Mastercard's conduct. - CICC I Limited has applied to the Tribunal for a Collective Proceedings Order, which if granted would authorise CICC I Limited to act as the class representative and allow the claim to proceed.
-It is alleged that two separate categories of Multilateral Interchange Fees (MIFs) set by Mastercard restricted, and continue to restrict, competition by effectively fixing a minimum price floor for the "Merchant Service Charge", that is the charge that merchants must pay to their bank on each card transaction. - The claim relates to: - The MIF applicable to consumer card inter-regional transactions concluded at merchants located in the European Economic Area (EEA) with consumer debit, credit and prepaid cards issued by an issuer located outside the EEA (for example, a sale conducted in the UK using a card issued in the USA) (described as Interregional MIF); and - The MIF applicable to commercial card transactions in the UK and EEA, whether UK MIF, intra-regional MIF and/or inter-regional MIF (described as Commercial Card MIF). - It is alleged that, as a consequence of the Inter-regional MIF and Commercial Card MIF, which CICC I Limited says in its claim are unlawful, the Merchant Service Charge paid by merchants was higher than it would otherwise have been.
-CICC I Limited claims that this alleged overcharge caused those merchants loss and damage for which Mastercard is liable. - Subject to the Tribunal deciding that this claim can proceed, the proposed class of persons who may join the claim is (briefly):
+This claim was filed by Commercial and Interregional Card Claims II Limited (CICC II Limited), a company registered in England and Wales, which was created specifically to bring the claim. - Mr Stephen Allen, a company director with experience in the travel and hospitality industry, is the sole director and sole member of CICC II Limited.
+This entity proposes to act as the class representative, on behalf of a "class" of persons who it is alleged have each suffered losses owing to Mastercard's conduct. - CICC II Limited has applied to the Tribunal for a Collective Proceedings Order, which if granted would authorise CICC II Limited to act as the class representative and allow the claim to proceed.
+It is alleged that two separate categories of Multilateral Interchange Fees (MIFs) set by Mastercard restricted, and continue to restrict, competition by effectively fixing a minimum price floor for the "Merchant Service Charge", that is the charge that merchants must pay to their bank on each card transaction. - The claim relates to: - The MIF applicable to consumer card inter-regional transactions concluded at merchants located in the European Economic Area (EEA) with consumer debit, credit and prepaid cards issued by an issuer located outside the EEA (for example, a sale conducted in the UK using a card issued in the USA) (described as Interregional MIF); and - The MIF applicable to commercial card transactions in the UK and EEA, whether UK MIF, intra-regional MIF and/or inter-regional MIF (described as Commercial Card MIF). - It is alleged that, as a consequence of the Inter-regional MIF and Commercial Card MIF, which CICC II Limited says in its claim are unlawful, the Merchant Service Charge paid by merchants was higher than it would otherwise have been.
+CICC II Limited claims that this alleged overcharge caused those merchants loss and damage for which Mastercard is liable.

+• Subject to the Tribunal deciding that this claim can proceed, the proposed class of persons included in the claim is (briefly):

-All merchants who had an annual average turnover of £100 million or more during the period 2016-2019 and who paid a Merchant Service Charge in respect of one or more inter-regional card transactions and/or commercial card transactions: (i) during the claim period; and (ii) where the transaction occurred in (a) the EU (including the UK) prior to 1 January 2021 or (b) in the UK on or after 1 January 2021.
+All merchants who had an annual average turnover less than £100 million during the period 2016-2019 and who paid a Merchant Service Charge in respect of one or more inter-regional card transactions and/or commercial card transactions: (i) during the claim period; and (ii) where the transaction occurred in the UK.